php-telegram-bot/core/README.md

 ./getUpdateCLI.php
 ```
 ### Types
-All types implemented according to Telegram API (2015 October 28).
+All types implemented according to Telegram API (2015 November).

 ### Methods
-All methods implemented according to Telegram API (2015 October 28).
+All methods implemented according to Telegram API (2015 November).

 ####Send Photo
 To send a local photo provide the file path as second param: